Daniel13850/Somberspoon/README.md

     [Install]
     WantedBy=multi-user.target

-Make sure to change `somberspoon` if you changed your user differently.
+Make sure to change `somberspoon` if you named your user differently.
 Enable your service now with: `sudo systemctl enable --now somberspoon-webui`.